 The exhibit sparked the interest of more than 1,600 people who participated in 169 small-group conversations, identifying what issues matter the most in our public schools and posting the results of the conversations online.

 Then, through delegates nominated from every part of the city, the people of Duval County spoke with ONE voice about their priorities for public education on Jan.
 5, 2013.

 Working together, the delegates voted on the top four priorities that emerged from the conversation data:

 The delegates took these themes and turned them into a Community Agreement.
-You can see who signed the Community Agreement here and sign it yourself.
+You can see who signed the Community Agreement here.

 After the Conversations, delegates continue to meet to learn more about different educational issues for over five years.
 The most recent ONE by ONE Engagement was the Student Voice Series.

 In 2014, the JPEF published the ONE by ONE 2014 Community Progress Report to report back on the progress of the ONE by ONE initiative in moving public education forward.